OUT AND ABOUT:

 Love, Adult and Robots on Netflix is definitely animation for adults.
 Sexual, violent, at time humourous… the one thing I can say is the various animation used is superb, and some stories from a storytelling perspective excellent.

 We’ve also been catching up with series 3 and 4 of Gotham (being behind).
-If you don’t share an interest in these universes, the programme wouldn’t be for you, but I like taking the Batman realm and giving it a factual setting even though it retains some supernatural flavour.
-The portrayal of Penguin and The Riddler are my favourite characters though I’m always happy to see Sean Pertwee.
+If you don’t share an interest in these universes, the programme wouldn’t be for you, but I enjoy taking the Batman realm and giving it a factual setting even though it keeps some supernatural flavour.
+The portrayal of Penguin and The Riddler are my favourite characters, though I’m always happy to see Sean Pertwee.

 The Key to Midnight, Dean Koontz

 A re-read for me after many years.
 The opening mystery drew me in as much this time around as it did before.
 Though I want to love this book, the sexual violence seems to be a product of its time — I couldn’t help feeling the book could have been as threatening without it.
 Still, the reveal is big enough and logical and there are enough twists to make this an excellent thriller.
 A pleasure to discover an early kick-arse heroine, although she has flaws, and, in places, a naivete that’s questionable (can’t say more without spoilers).

 A pleasant read of charming anecdotes.
 There’s little new to say after the first book, but it’s an enjoyable series when in need of some light, comfortable reading, no bad thing.
 I will read more in the series.